stealth-lab/stealth-grid-cli/README.md

 - **Stealth**: Utilizes GRID data to address key questions in esports by analyzing large volumes of data in real-time, creating agile and adaptable models.
 - **CLI**: Initially developed for internal use, this CLI has been open-sourced to assist developers working with GRID data.

-## Download

-You can download the Stealth GRID CLI from the [Releases](https://github.com/your-repo/stealth-grid-cli/releases) page on GitHub.

 ## Usage

 Start the CLI by opening your terminal and running: